 From 1988 to 2003, Steve was in private practice in Phoenix, representing clients on the full range of federal and state environmental laws, including the federal Comprehensive Environmental Response, Compensation & Liability Act (CERCLA), Resource Conservation & Recovery Act (RCRA), Clean Air Act (CAA), Clean Water Act (CWA), and Emergency Planning & Community Right to Know Act (EPCRA), and the Arizona Water Quality Assurance Revolving Fund (WQARF) and Arizona Aquifer Protection Permit (APP) laws.
 Steve began his legal career in 1982 as Counsel to the Subcommittee on Investigations and Oversight of the US House Committee on Science and Technology, and later as Chief Counsel and Tennessee State Director for US Senator Al Gore.

-Steve currently serves as a member of Procter & Gamble Company’s US Sustainability Expert Advisory Panel (SEAP), whose mission is to help further embed sustainable thinking into P&G’s business practices in the US.
 During 2012-2014, Steve was co-chair of Phoenix Mayor Greg Stanton’s Sustainability Advisory Committee and also was a member of the Advisory Board of Arizona State University’s Sandra Day O’Connor College of Law’s Center for Law, Science Innovation.
-He has served as co-chair of the Western Climate Initiative (2007-2008), on the Executive Committee of The Climate Registry (2007-2009), chair of the Arizona Climate Change Advisory Group (2005-2006), chair of the Western Regional Air Partnership (2003-2009) and a member of the EPA Clean Air Act Advisory Committee (1993-2004).
-By appointment of President Clinton, Steve served on the Joint Public Advisory Committee of the North American Commission on Environmental Cooperation (1999-2002), which addressed environmental issues under NAFTA.
+Steve also has served as an expert technical reviewer for the National Academy of Sciences, as well as a member of Procter & Gamble Company’s US Sustainability Expert Advisory Panel (SEAP), which advised the company on sustainable business practices and products.
+He served as co-chair of the Western Climate Initiative (2007-2008), on the Executive Committee of The Climate Registry (2007-2009), chair of the Arizona Climate Change Advisory Group (2005-2006), chair of the Western Regional Air Partnership (2003-2009) and a member of EPA's Clean Air Act Advisory Committee (1993-2004).
+By appointment of President Clinton, Steve was a member of the Joint Public Advisory Committee of the North American Commission on Environmental Cooperation (1999-2002), which addresses environmental issues under NAFTA.
 He was also co-chair of the Arizona-Mexico Commission Environment Committee, which addressed environmental issues on the Arizona-Mexico border.
 From 2006 to 2009 Steve was an officer and president of the Environmental Council of the States.